bitburner-official/bitburner-src/src/Documentation/doc/advanced/bitnode_recommendation_comprehensive_guide.md

 BitNode 10 unlocks 2 strong mechanics at the same time.
 Sleeves synergize well with many mechanics, especially Gang and Bladeburner.
 Grafting is useful in all BitNodes.
 Most people complete this BitNode in one go to get 8 Sleeves, but if you are in a rush, you can complete it once and get only Source-File 10.1.
 If you buy all 5 Sleeves from "The Covenant" faction, you will have 6 Sleeves and access to Grafting.
 That's not ideal, but still good enough.

 BitNode 14 enhances IPvGO.
+IPvGO is _not_ locked behind this BitNode.
+It's available at the start of the game.
+You can play it by going to CIA (Sector-12) or using APIs in `ns.go`.
 If you have not touched that mechanic, you should do it now.
 IPvGO is tuned so that it still gives adequate benefits even if your script is only a slightly improved version of the tutorial script.
 Source-File 14 improves IPvGO's benefits and unlocks cheat APIs, which you can use to improve your win rate.

 BitNode 9 and BitNode 13 unlock HackNet server and Stanek's Gift, respectively.
 They are powerful mechanics that buff other mechanics, but these BitNodes are extremely hard.
 You should prepare carefully before entering them.